kudouhei/solution_architect_learning/src/azure/practice/LIST.md

 - **Create, change, or delete a network interface**
   - A network interface (NIC) enables an Azure virtual machine (VM) to communicate with internet, Azure, and on-premises resources.
+  - A VM you create in the Azure portal has one NIC with default settings.
+You can create NICs with custom settings instead, and add one or more NICs to a VM when or after you create it.
+You can also change settings for an existing NIC.
   - https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-network-interface?tabs=azure-portal

 - **Generate and export certificates for point-to-site using PowerShell**